 Are my details safe and my comments confidential?

 Yes, the information used to conduct the survey does not contain any personal details (name, address, date of birth).
-Some details about the crime (crime type, date, Ward location) are used to identify any disparities in levels of satisfaction.
+Some details about the crime (crime type, date, ward location) are used to identify any disparities in levels of satisfaction.
 You will not be asked to provide any personal details or information about crime during the survey.

-Anything you wish to feedback will be kept secure and confidential.
+Your feedback will be kept secure and confidential.
 This survey is anonymised so you cannot be contacted to discuss any information you provide.
 The responses to the survey are stored separately from the information provided when you reported the crime and cannot be linked.